- March 11, 2025

-After his final competitor misspelled a word, the spectators at the Flagler County Spelling Bee began applauding Christ the King Lutheran School seventh grader Teddy Totten.
+After his final competitor misspelled a word, and he correctly spelled, “tabulate,” the spectators at the Flagler County Spelling Bee began applauding Christ the King Lutheran Academy seventh grader Teddy Totten.

 But, Totten, a veteran of spelling bees, knew he still had to spell the championship word.
-He waved off the applause, explained there was still a championship word to spell and told the crowd to chill.
+He waved off the applause, and shushed the crowd, pointing out there was still a championship word to spell.
 After the laughter subsided, Totten correctly spelled, “astringent,” to win the county’s spelling bee championship Feb.
-5 at the Buddy Taylor Middle School cafeteria.
+5 in the Buddy Taylor Middle School cafeteria.

 Totten will represent Flagler County at the 81st annual First Coast Regional Spelling Bee on March 7 in Jacksonville.
 The regional winner advances to the 2025 Scripps National Spelling Bee on Memorial Day weekend in Washington D.C.

 Victoria Rivera, a fifth grader at Bunnell Elementary School, placed second at the Flagler County bee.
 She finally misspelled a word, “assailant,” in the 12th round after spelling 11 words correctly.
-Totten had correctly spelled “consternation” in Round 12 to set up the championship word.
+Totten spelled “tabulate” to set up the championship word.
 He said “astringent” was his only word of the night that he wasn’t sure about.

 “I didn't know if there was one or two s's, so I was just kind of guessing, you know, just assumed before it made the most sense,” he said.